mpandya18/Image_Permutator_For_Backdoor_Generation/README.md

 13 x 19 25 113 12 1 - specifies that the pixel at point 13 x 19 is absolutely mutated to the new values of 25 R, 113 G and 12 C.

 Note that pixel mutations that result in RGB values lower than 0 or greater than 255 only permute to 0 or 255 respectively.
 When no more mutations are desired, inputting “end” into user input puts an end to the process and the tool then proceeds to carry out the permutation.

+### Pattern perturbation

+In this mode a filedialog will open and the user has to select an image file consisting of the pattern to be inserted.

+Once selected, the tool will ask for input specifying the starting pixel (top-left) location for the pattern to be inserted.
+This should be inputted in the format X x Y where X is the width and Y is the hight in pixels.
+For example:

+12 x 15 is the pixel at width 12 and height 15 going right and down from the top left at 0 x 0.

+## Rigorously Characterised